stain/w3id.org/README.md

 For the technically savvy, the preferred way to create the redirect yourself is by following these steps:

-1. Fork this source code repository.
+1. Fork the [https://github.com/perma-id/w3id.org](perma-id/w3id.org) source code repository.
 2. Add a new re-direct entry.
 For a simple example, see [security/.htaccess](security/.htaccess)
 3. (Optional) Add a `README.md` detailing contact persons and